GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 To inprove my model I could do one of the following:
 1. Increase number of synthetic data to improve both training and validation accuracy.
 2. Increase the number of epochs and examine the effect that it has on the model.
-3. Create a more complete NN model to include synthetic and observation data for the other 3 filters (V, R and I).
+3. Create a more complete NN model to include synthetic and observation data for the other 3 filters (Johnson's V and Cousin's R and I).
 4. Try a different approch on the system's physical model by removing the star spot from the hotter star and put it on colder star of the system.
 5. Try different values for physical parameters of the system that are ambiguous.